wrufay/ocean_noise_visualizer/README.md

 ### May 21, 2026
 - Built skeleton for application, with React frontend and FastAPI backend running locally
+- To do:
-- To do: Get OpenLayers map rendering in Map.jsx
+    - Get OpenLayers map rendering in Map.jsx

-### Order of priorities
-1. Get map showing
-2. Show noise (placeholder data)
-3. Connect to real data (like AISdb)
-4. Run actual acoustic model
-5. Species impact layer
+    - Deploy for easy sharing, backend on Railway pointed to main.py, addd a Procfile with web: uvicorn main:app --host 0.0.0.0 --port $PORT; for front-end on Vercel, npm run build and deploy the dist folder

-### Final product will need:
+### What the final product will likely have/need
 - Interactive map using OpenLayers
 - Real noise data that the /api/noise endpoint will return
 - Way to run the acoustic model